 - Having an existing mental illness

 - History of an extremely hostile relationship with the child

 When the court determines that a parent is unfit, the court will decide on the child’s best interests.
 Ultimately, the court always makes sure that the child’s best interests are met.
 Even though the court will want to ensure that both parents can care for their child, it doesn’t change the fact that the child should be under the most suitable care until they reach legal age.

 California Family Law on Child Custody

 California’s child custody laws aim to ensure that children live in safe environments and are not harmed by their parents.
-For this reason, it is extremely important to hire an experienced attorney to help you get through the court system.
+For this reason, if you live in the San Fernando Valley, it is extremely important to hire an experienced child custody and family law attorney in Woodland Hills to help you get through the court system.
 The process can be time-consuming, expensive, and emotionally draining.
 You will need to have a comprehensive understanding of the family law, what makes a parent unfit, and the legalities involved in making custody and visitation court orders.
 It is essential to retain an attorney who knows the local child custody laws and helps parents with crucial legal decisions.

-A qualified attorney’s experience will give you the confidence you need to move forward with your child custody case.
-Contact us here today to request a consultation!
+A qualified California child custody attorney’s experience will give you the confidence you need to move forward with your child custody case.
+Contact us here today to request a consultation.

 Can child custody be shared equally between parents?